samus-io/tablab-steps/steps/NUqgcpphKBBnDMaT5UEXzxzHhIauBY5gD5U/en/README.md

   * In Linux systems, these files are usually located in `/etc/apache2` or `/etc/httpd`, and in Windows usually in `C:\Program Files (x86)\Apache Group\Apache2`.
   * The file `/etc/apache2/apache2.conf` usually serves as the default global configuration on many Linux systems.
 * When virtual hosts are used to run multiple applications on a single web server, changes to global configuration files will impact all of them.
 Therefore, to target a specific web application, it's preferable to modify the relevant file in the `sites-available` directory, which contains individual application configurations.
-* Apache can also be configured using `.htaccess` files, which follow the same format as other config files but apply only to they are located.
+* Apache can also be configured using `.htaccess` files, which follow the same format as other config files but apply only to the directories in which they are located.

 ## How to remove response headers